dmerejkowsky/blog/content/post/2017-10-18-my-javascript-workflow.md

 # Creating the merge request

 Finally it's time to create a merge request.
-For this I use [tsrc]() which is the tool we use to help us manage several git repositories and contains some nice features levaring the GitLab API:
+For this I use [tsrc]() which is the tool we use to help us manage several git repositories and contains some nice features leveraging the GitLab API:

 ```console
 $ tsrc push -a theo